Brittany Butts

 Honors Thesis Project: Increased Plasma Soluble Adhesion Molecules in Persons Exposed to SARS-CoV-2

-Ashley presented her honors thesis project at the Preventive Cardiovascular Nurses Assocation conference in April 2021, where she won 2nd place for best poster.
+Ashley presented her honors thesis project at the Preventive Cardiovascular Nurses Association conference in April 2021, where she won 2nd place for best poster.

 Catrina Smith